scottaubrey/elife-base-images/adr/0003-extract-scripts.md

 ## Decision

 Extract long `RUN` steps (or sequences of steps) into a bash script.
+If the script is only to be used by `root`, place it in `/root/scripts`.

 ## Consequences